Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 ### Flashing Vengeance Draw

-**Cost:** 5m, 2i
+**Cost:** 5m, 1i
 **Type:** Reflexive
 **Mins:** Archery 1

-After the Initiative Order has been decided, but before the first Action, the Archer may make an immediate Standard Attack.
+After the Initiative Order has been decided, but before the first Action, the Archer may make an immediate Maneuver.

 ### Dragonfly Finds Mate